 |During the next few days I am gonna work on S&H (Sample & Hold) module.
 Sometimes I am missing this feature so Tranzistow has to have it ...
 Done.|

-The big thing about all this is that I am now providing a full Tranzistow version as part of the package!
-Yes, full multimode/multithreaded Tranzistow, no demo anymore!
-It's exactly the same environment I was using in my own music (in the meantime I switched to my private X2 version where I can now create complete tracks on Tranzistow alone).
-When working with Hrastow you have to control it over MIDI from the sequencer (either from a separate computer or using LoopBe virtual MIDI driver) and mix it using a real mixer (or some virtual mixer directly on the computer).
-This offer is aimed at people who really want to use Tranzistow as a main synthesizer in their music (either with Hrastow or in VST hosts), not as "just another plugin".
-It is released as a "mandatory donationware" with donations ranging from 50 EUR up to 200 EUR or more depending on how much Tranzistow will be worth to you, on how many computers do you intend to use it, etc. Only PayPal donations to are accepted.
+Tranzistow has been released as a "mandatory donationware" with donations ranging from 50 EUR up to 200 EUR or more depending on how much Tranzistow will be worth to you, on how many computers do you intend to use it, etc. Only PayPal donations to are accepted.
+PayPal fees have to be paid by yourself.
 Please, keep in mind this still isn't a commercial project so no support, no assistance in getting it to work, no troubleshooting of your system, etc. Of course, I will make enhancements and fix bugs when I encounter them simply because this is the synthesizer I am using on a daily basis and will be using in my music for years to come.
-This also means that I can actively test it on Windows XP, 7 and 10 with various ASIO drivers for audio interfaces I have (E-MU, ESi, ASIO4All).
+This also means that I can actively test it on Windows XP, 7 and 10 with various ASIO drivers for audio interfaces I have (MOTU 896mk3 Hybrid, E-MU 1820M, 1212M and 0404, Focusrite Scarlett, ESi 1010e, ASIO4All).
 Donations cannot be returned, so think twice before donating, check if it works for you in the current state, decide how much it is important to you and then donate the appropriate amount.
-Those who donated 200 EUR or more can contact me by mail and receive a personalized version with these "donationware" messages removed.
+Also, donations are for what I've done, not for what I should do.
+So, please, don't have any expectations about my future work on the base of the donation.
 And don't insult yourself, me and Tranzistow with donations below 50 EUR!
 If you think this synthesizer isn't worth at least 50 EUR then it isn't for you, sorry.

 Tranzistow info and download here ...